 • Breaching the dams offers the best opportunity to recover Snake River wild salmon.
 (Authority, if asked: The 2002 EIS under which the four Snake River dams currently are operated, Executive Summary, p.
 25, http://www.nww.usace.army.mil/portals/28/docs/environmental/lsrstudy/Summary.pdf.)

-• If the Army Corps of Engineers does not begin dam breaching in the next five months, it likely will be too late for Southern Resident orcas, since it will take a few years to recover the Snake River salmon, after the dams are breached.
+• If the Army Corps of Engineers does not begin dam breaching this year, it likely will be too late for Southern Resident orcas, since it will take a few years to recover the Snake River salmon, after the dams are breached.
 Without a significantly increased run of Chinook salmon from the Columbia Basin, only a remnant population of orcas will remain, and they will die out over the next several decades.

 • There is neither enough time nor a need for more studies of orcas or salmon before breaching begins.
 We know salmon need a free flowing Snake River and orcas need food.